KeivanShariatmadar/meva-data/README.md

 The [annotation](annotation) directory contains annotations for the MEVA Data.
 The directory contains a sub directory for each form of annotation provided in the repo.
-Consult the [annotation/README.txt](annotation README) file for more information.
+Consult the [annotation README](annotation/README.txt) file for more information.

+The community is encouraged to add annotations for the MEVA data.
+See the instructions on the [annotation README](annotation/README.txt) file for instructions.

 4. Metadata